Budgie (musician): Career

 Budgie grew up in St Helens in the north west of England.
 He then lived in Liverpool in the 1970s, studying at an art school while being part of the local music scene.
 He rehearsed with other musicians at Eric's Club when there was no concert billed for the evening.
 He debuted as a drummer with the Spitfire Boys and Big in Japan before playing with the Slits on the 1979 album Cut.
 Years later in 2010, Slits singer Ari Up commented:

 Budgie could play anything. [...]
 Sting loved the Slits album Cut and what he said about it was that the drumming, he was fanatic about the drums.
 A lot of people at the time were raving about the drums.
 They knew that he had a lot of technique but he had a sensitivity, you know, and a variation about him.
 He could go from reggae to punk to funk to jazz, you know, all over the place, but still very steady.

 In September 1979, he joined Siouxsie and the Banshees on their Join Hands tour.
 Initially he was intended to be a temporary replacement for Kenny Morris, who had left the band two days into a tour, but Budgie remained with the group.
 He first performed with guitarist John McGeoch on the album Kaleidoscope: Budgie became a permanent member of the band until they split up in 1996.
 He released nine studio albums with the Banshees.

 In 1981, he formed a second group with Siouxsie Sioux, named the Creatures.
-Their music was based more on drums and percussion, with marimba and vibraphone.
+Their music was based more on drums and percussion, with marimba and metallophone.
 The 1981 Wild Things EP and 1983 full-length Feast were their first releases.

 On subsequent Creatures albums, Budgie also played keyboards, guitars and harmonica.
 He conceived brass arrangements with Peter Thoms on 1983 single "Right Now" and 1989's Boomerang album.
 Within the Banshees, he wrote the lyrics of several songs, including "She's Cuckoo", "Silver Waterfalls", "Staring Back", "Sick Child", "Hang Me High" and "Return" (the latter was co-written with Siouxsie).
 He also read the text on the 1992 b-side "Hothead".
 For the Creatures, he wrote the lyrics for several Boomerang-era songs, including "Willow", "Morriña" and "Pluto Drive" (the latter was co-written with Siouxsie).

 In August 2002, Budgie first collaborated with Japanese taiko player Leonard Eto (formerly of the Kodo Drummers), recording spontaneous drum-duet improvisations in Tokyo for the fourth Creatures album, Hái!.
 The drum performances were then edited, and the rest of the sessions took place in France.
 Budgie was the sound engineer of the album, and he mixed it near Toulouse before its release in 2003.
 After recording four studio albums as the Creatures, Budgie's final performance with Siouxsie (featuring Eto and the Millennia Ensemble) was filmed in 2004 at the Royal Festival Hall in London for the DVD Dreamshow.
 This was Budgie's last concert and collaboration with Siouxsie.